-2.2 Recommendation for ToE in the aFRR market
+2.2 Proposal for ToE in the aFRR market

-This sections elaborates on Elia's recommendation for ToE, based on the acquired insights (technical, economical) summarized in the previous section.
-Elia recommends postponing the choice to implement ToE for aFRR as the effective use of it by market parties that would justify a substantial implementation cost cannot be demonstrated at this point in time.
-Elia cannot conclude that extra volumes would enter the aFRR market via a ToE-mechanism, considering the current limitations (exclusion of net-injection) in the legal ToE-framework.
+This section elaborates on the proposal for implementation of ToE, based on the acquired insights (technical, economical) summarized in the previous section.
+This proposal of the implementation plan foresees a postponement of the choice to implement a ToE for aFRR, as the effective use of it by market parties that would justify a substantial implementation cost cannot be demonstrated at this point in time.
+Elia cannot conclude that sufficient volumes would effectively enter the aFRR market via a ToE-mechanism, considering the current limitations (exclusion of net-injection) in the legal ToE-framework.

-Elia substantiates her recommendation with the fact that stakeholders insist on a solution for the participation of net-injection assets in the aFRR market, since especially for this aFRR-market these net-injection non-CIPU units can play an important role (see results R2 non-CIPU pilot project).
-For that matter Elia is of the opinion that the proposed alternative solution for pass-through contracts could have the potential to (partially) solve the identified needs from several stakeholders to enable BSPs to offer - independently from the BRP source - flexibility from non-CIPU delivery points with a net-injection character:
+Elia substantiates her position with the fact that stakeholders insist on a solution for the participation of net-injection assets in the aFRR market, since especially for this aFRRmarket these net-injection non-CIPU units can play an important role (see results R2 non-CIPU pilot project).
+For that matter Elia is of the opinion that the proposed alternative solution for pass-through contracts has the potential to (partially) solve the identified needs from several stakeholders to enable BSPs to offer - independently from the BRP source - flexibility from non-CIPU delivery points with a net-injection character: